Rules

 — Rules expressing observational regularities.

-— Rules expressing norms, imperatives, which are instrumental for argument evaluation.
+— Rules expressing norms, imperatives, which are instrumental in evaluating arguments.

-— Rules as counsels to do things well, how to convince a person to believe or to do something.
+— Rules as advice on how to do things well, how to convince a person to believe or to do something.

 1.1 Rules of interaction